status-im/network-stories/pages/A 3-sided Content Marketplace.md

-- The current content market
+- The current content market seems to be broken.
+Let's explore.
+- A content creator, if needing to be self sustainable, needs to do a few things
+	- capture the attention of an audience.